 S18(x) ⊃ E5(x)

+Decision: examples good.
+TV will send ref for example 2

 Properties:

 O18 altered (was altered by): E18 Physical Thing

 S19 Encounter Event

 Subclass of: S4 Observation

 Scope note: This class comprises activities of S4 Observation (substance) where an E39 Actor encounters an instance of E18 Physical Thing of a kind relevant for the mission of the observation or regarded as potentially relevant for some community (identity).
 This observation produces knowledge about the existence of the respective thing at a particular place in or on surrounding matter.
 This knowledge may be new to the group of people the actor belongs to.
 In that case we would talk about a discovery.
 The observer may recognize or assign an individual identity of the thing encountered or regard only the type as noteworthy in the associated documentation or report.